mtmse/speech-synthesis-server/README.md

 # Speech synthesis server

-A server that could act as a facade for speech synthesis
+A server that acts as a facade for speech synthesis.

 ## Build